powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/SetupBuilderEnvironment.md

 ### 5. Verify Installation

-Open Visual Studio Code and create a new terminal (Terminal > New Terminal).
-Run the following commands to verify your setup:
+Open your terminal and run the following commands to verify your setup:
 ```bash
 node --version
 npm --version